zlepper/itlt/TechnicalDocumentation.md

 -   Verify guide URLs in the config and actually make sure they start with "https://"
 -   Update mods.toml description and maybe add updateChecker support, too

--   Fix crash on launch when running the jar directly due to the use of JNA's `Platform.isWindows()` library method

 ### New features to consider adding later